Quantum mechanics is wrong, useless, unable to predict any atomic energies.

 As shown in above figure, MP2 total energy (= EMP2 ) is always lower than Hartree-Fock energy (= EHF ) due to the artificially-introduced second term that is always negative.

-The problem is this MP or MP2, which perturbation method (= PT ) is Not variational theory, often gives wrong energies lower than true ground state energies (= overestimation of energies, this abstract-last, this p.7-2nd-paragraph ), which means Møller–Plesset perturbation theory is an unreal theory.
+The problem is this MP or MP2, which perturbation method (= PT ) is Not variational theory, which often gives wrong energies lower than true ground state energies (= overestimation of energies, this abstract-last, this p.7-2nd-paragraph ), which means Møller–Plesset perturbation theory is an unreal theory.

-This p.12-last says
+This p.12-last says -- MP2 wrong

 "the MPn methodology is Not variational – it is possible that the MP2 estimate for the correlation energy will be too large instead of too small."

-This p.10-last says
+This p.10-last says -- MP2 = Not variational

 "MP theory uses a truncated Hamiltonian, and is therefore Not variational.
 That means that one cannot use the calculated energy as a measure of the quality of the calculation."